minextu/ssc-server/README.md

 4. Open the installation folder (i.e. `C:\Program Files (x86)\Super Soaker Championship`)
 5. Copy the downloaded `Start.exe` into this folder (override the existing one)

 After this you should be able to start the game and let the Patcher (`Start.exe`) download the rest.

+> [!NOTE]
-In case the Patcher crashes or fails to download the remaining files, follow the next step and update the game manually.
+> If the Patcher crashes or fails to download the remaining files, try running it as Administrator.
+Alternatively you can follow the next step and update the game manually.

 ### Optional: Update the game files manually
 In case the Patcher is not working correctly you can bypass it: